StackExchange/StackExchange.Metrics/docs/Tags.md

 Console.WriteLine(one == two); // outputs True
 ```

 This, like the rest of the library, is thread safe.
-You could use this method to always instantiate and use metrics on-demand.
-Although, if you're concerned with performance, it is computationally cheaper to store the metrics in variables or a hash rather than calling `GetMetric()` every time you need it.
+You _could_ use this method to always instantiate and use metrics on-demand.
+However, if you care about performance or allocations, it is cheaper to store the metrics in variables or a hash rather than calling `GetMetric()` every time you need it.
+Or even better, consider using a [Metric Group](https://github.com/bretcope/BosunReporter.NET/blob/master/docs/MetricGroup.md) to create your metrics.

-This `RouteCounter` type we just created, and any other BosunMetric type, can be used with as many metric names as you'd like. __You don't have to create a class for every metric you use__ if they share common tag lists.
+> This `RouteCounter` type we just created, and any other BosunMetric type, can be used with as many metric names as you'd like. __You don't have to create a class for every metric you use__ if they share common tag lists.
 In fact, using common tag lists is a great idea which will help encourage consistency in your metrics conventions.